reuk/wayverb/docs_source/context.md

 ### Wave-based Methods

-The main advantage of wave-based methods is that they inherently account for wave effects like diffraction and interference [@shelley_diffuse_2007], while geometric methods do not.
+The main advantage of wave-based methods is that they inherently account for wave effects such as diffraction and interference [@shelley_diffuse_2007], while geometric methods do not.
 This means that these wave-based methods are capable of accurately simulating the low-frequency component of a room impulse-response, where constructive and destructive wave interference form *room modes*.
 Room modes have the effect of amplifying and attenuating specific frequencies in the room impulse response, and produce much of the